COVID-19 - How to Support Construction Workers' Mental Health

 The pandemic has caused widespread anxiety related to site shutdowns.
 In a recent industry coronavirus survey, for example, many subcontractors and main contractors expressed worries about the risks of mixing with others while commuting to work and working onsite.
 Yet the closure of building sites could mean pay cuts, furlough-related inactivity, social isolation, and joblessness fears.

-During the lockdown, whether their sites remain open or closed, firms must work harder to support their workers' mental and emotional resilience.
+During the lockdown, whether their sites remain open or close, firms must work harder to support their workers' mental and emotional resilience.

 When conducting a construction risk assessment and embedding a strategy, managers need to pay attention to staff make-up, company culture, and attitudes towards mental health.
 Sickness absences must be managed, and staff with mental health difficulties must be provided with appropriate occupational health and HR support.